KPIs & Operating Metrics(New)

 Philip Morris International (PM) Non-Current Debt (2016 - 2025)

-Philip Morris International's Non-Current Debt history spans 17 years, with the latest figure at $45.1 billion for Q4 2025.
+Philip Morris International (PM) has disclosed Non-Current Debt for 17 consecutive years, with $45.1 billion as the latest value for Q4 2025.